Anne-Marie Conn

 Experience

-Anne-Marie works with both international conglomerates and growing SMEs.
+Anne-Marie works with a range of client types, from start-ups to multinationals.
 She helps clients develop bespoke patent strategies and make their IP work for them.
 Key subject areas for Anne-Marie include:

 Textiles

-A particular specialism for Anne-Marie involves inventions in the textiles field, from fibre manufacture and processing, to textile production, to finishing operations and articles incorporating textiles as well as complementary materials such as films and foams.
-Anne-Marie is a mentor at Fashion for Good.
-As a chemist, Anne-Marie particularly enjoys seeing through to grant those applications which relate to her scientific background and, of these, textile-related inventions form a large part.
-She has expertise in the prosecution of “green” inventions, particularly those relating to the recycling of consumer products with short life-spans.
+An area of interest for Anne-Marie, her work in the textiles field ranges from early-stage fibre processing to finishing operations and articles incorporating textiles, as well as complementary materials such as films and foams.
+Anne-Marie is a mentor at the Amsterdam-based textiles scale-up incubator, Fashion for Good.
+She also attends the US-based TechTextil conference.
+She has expertise in the prosecution of “green” textile inventions, particularly those relating to the recycling of consumer products with short life spans.

 Chemical engineering

-Anne-Marie is also experienced in drafting and prosecuting (i.e., handling the grant procedure for) patent applications in the chemical engineering sector more generally.
+Anne-Marie is experienced in drafting and prosecuting patent applications in the chemical engineering sector more generally.
 For example, she particularly enjoys work concerning recycling plants, such as those which process consumer-generated waste.